Portiloop/portiloop-software/README.md

 _:warning: Recording large CSV files in internal memory will quickly make your `Portiloop` unusable: the internal memory is quite small and recording CSVs in internal memory should never be done, except for quick testing.
 In case you inadvertently fill up your `Portiloop` internal memory, it will refuse to boot and you will have to reflash and reinstall the entire system._

+### Headphones

+To use headphones on the `Portiloop`, plug the headphones in before powering the device.
+Then, when you turn the device on, it should play a sound in the headphones when the light turns green.

 ### Power up

 To power the `Portiloop`, plug your USB-C battery into `USB-C Power` and press the `Power` button for 3 seconds.